Huge Catawba Science Center is a fun day trip from Greenville, SC

 My kids were too old for this exhibit but it looked so fun!
 They have an area for kids under 5 years old to play in a little treehouse, climb through tunnels, and explore the garden and hide and seek panels.

 Next to the main building is the marine lab and astronomy center.
-The astronomy hall was closed for renovations when we were there but we did walk through the marine lab.
+The astronomy center is currently under renovation, but the Land to Sea galleries are gorgeous and definitely worth stopping by.

 The Planetarium and Outdoor Courtyard